 Wednesday, May 1 — 12:00 p.m. - 1:00 p.m.

 How can philanthropic organizations unite to tackle serious, and often uncomfortable, social issues to move communities forward?
-This session will showcase cross-organizational and cross-sector efforts to confront attitudes and practices that divide communities along racial and ethnic lines.
-The session will focus on collaborations happening in Cleveland, OH, and other communities to address racism and bias in social systems.
+This session showcased cross-organizational and cross-sector efforts to confront attitudes and practices that divide communities along racial and ethnic lines.
+The session focused on collaborations happening in Cleveland, OH, and other communities to address racism and bias in social systems.

 Moderator: Courtenay Barton, Program Manager, Arts & Culture, Cleveland Foundation

-Speakers: Melissa DeShields, CEO, Frontline Solutions; Joel Ratner, President & CEO, Cleveland Neighborhood Progress; Mary Sobecki, Executive Director, Needmor Fund
+Speakers: Melissa DeShields, CEO & Partner, Frontline Solutions; Joel Ratner, President & CEO, Cleveland Neighborhood Progress; Mary Sobecki, Executive Director, Needmor Fund